-5.1.4 Drawing and Change Control
+5.1.5 Drawing and Change Control

 - The manufacturer shall establish a system of product configuration control that shall allow no unauthorized changes to the product.
-Changes to critical documents, identified in the Approval Report, must be reported to, and authorized by, FM Approvals prior to implementation for production. - The manufacturer shall assign an appropriate person or group to be responsible for, and require that, proposed changes to FM Approved or Listed products be reported to FM Approvals before implementation.
-The manufacturer shall notify FM Approvals of changes in the product or of persons responsible for keeping FM Approvals advised by means of FM Approvals' Revision Request Form, FM Approved Product/Specification-Tested Revision Report or Address/Main Contact Change Report. - Records of all revisions to all FM Approved products shall be maintained.
+Changes to critical documents, identified in the certification report, may be required to be reported to, and authorized by the certification agency prior to implementation for production. - Records of all revisions to all certified products shall be maintained.